sveltejs/svelte/packages/svelte/messages/server-warnings/warnings.md

 > Assignment to derived state on the server is permanent and will not be recalculated when its dependencies change, unlike on the client where it is temporary

-This warning is emitted when you reassign a value created with `$derived` while compiling with `generate: 'server'`.
-On the client such overrides are temporary and discarded once dependencies change; on the server the derived is memoized with `once(fn)` and the override is stored in a closure (`updated_value`), so it survives forever.
-See `sveltejs/svelte#18681` for details.
+This warning is emitted when you reassign a value created with `$derived` or `$derived.by` while compiling with `generate: 'server'`.
+There is no reactivity on the server — derived values do not recompute when dependencies change, including overridden values.
+On the client, overrides are temporary and discarded when dependencies change.

 ## unresolved_hydratable